-An NHS service in Teesside that investigates potential internal health problems has once again been recognised as “exceptional” – following an independent inspection.
+An endoscopy service that investigates potential internal health problems has once again been recognised as “exceptional” – following an independent inspection.

-The endoscopy service at North Tees and Hartlepool NHS Foundation Trust has been described as “high quality, innovative and progressive”.
+Our endoscopy service has been described as “high quality, innovative and progressive”.

-This is following an assessment by the Joint Advisory Group (JAG) for Gastrointestinal Endoscopy recently, which takes place every five years.
+This is following an assessment by the Joint Advisory Group (JAG) for Gastrointestinal Endoscopy recently.
+This assessment takes place every five years.

-The service has two units – a hot-site at the University Hospital of North Tees for higher risk procedures and the Rutherford Morison unit at the University Hospital of Hartlepool.
+The service has two units – a hot-site at the University Hospital of North Tees for higher risk procedures and the Rutherford Morrison unit at the University Hospital of Hartlepool.

 In an official report sent to the service, it states: “It is a high quality, innovative, and progressive service.